 Skins on or off?
 Again, up to you.
 Thee is nothing wrong with the skins of roasted tomatoes, and in fact they add some texture to any finished dish.
 However, if your kids are not into them, or if you are looking for the final dish to be a bit more refined take them off.
 They will slip off very easily.

-You Can Also Roast tomatoes on the Vine
+How to Roast Tomatoes on the Vine

 Literally just to the exact same thing, but leave them on the vine – this is super pretty.
 A nice addition to an antipasti platter, or a graze board.